Oklahoma Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants due to enrollment caps.
 Therefore, wait lists may exist.
 Assistance is provided at home, adult day care, or in assisted living.

-3) Regular Medicaid / Aged Blind and Disabled – is an entitlement program and is provided at home or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (persons meeting eligibility automatically receive benefits) program.
+Assistance is provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Oklahoma Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they could be immediately eligible for long term care from an Oklahoma Medicaid program.
+Alternatively, persons may take the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Oklahoma.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|